fikriyahwinata/FarmersMarketStudy/README.md

 # FarmersMarketStudy
-This study assesses if there is any influence of the presence and absence of Farmer's Market in the United States to the health outcomes in each county.
+This study assesses whether there is any influence of the presence and absence of Farmer's Market in the United States to the health outcomes in each US county.

 For Elhan (as submission for the BYOD Project Report), please use R code in this path: https://github.com/fikriyahwinata/FarmersMarketStudy/blob/master/BYODProjectVol2.R